About Fork in the Trail

 The Fork in the Trail

 We all come to forks in the trail—moments when the choice we make changes everything.
 Getting sober was mine.
 Walking across England alone was another.
-Starting this business is the latest.
+Starting this blog is the latest.

 The name reminds us that we're always choosing.
 And that the best adventures often start when we take the path that scares us a little.